Dennelle/mern-blog/README.md

 ## Future Enhancements

-We're dedicated to continually enhancing your experience on The Tech Den.
-Here are some exciting features we're working on:
+I am dedicated to continually enhancing your experience on The Tech Den.
+Here are some exciting features I'm working on:

 1. **Photo Upload:** Soon, you'll be able to visually enhance your posts by uploading images, making your content more engaging and informative.

-2. **Dashboard:** Stay tuned for a personalized dashboard that caters to your preferences, offering a tailored and efficient browsing experience.
+2. **Dashboard:** Stay tuned for a personalized dashboard that tracks the popularity of emerging tech trends from the various blog post, offering a tailored and efficient browsing experience.

 3. **Tech News API:** We're integrating a Tech News API to keep you updated with the latest happenings in the tech world.
 Expect real-time news snippets and in-depth articles on cutting-edge technologies.

-3. **Functionality:** We are updating the functionality to restrict blog post to admin.
+3. **Functionality:** We are updating the functionality to restrict blog post to admin, allow users to like post and also save the post to their profile.

 ## How to Contribute

-We value your input and welcome contributions to The Tech Den.
-Whether it's sharing your insights on emerging tech or helping us improve our platform, your participation is invaluable.
+I value your input and welcome contributions to The Tech Den.
+Whether it's sharing your insights on emerging tech or helping to improve the platform, your participation is invaluable.

 Feel free to fork the repository, make your enhancements, and submit a pull request.
 Together, let's make The Tech Den a vibrant hub for tech enthusiasts!